fsotoc/FaReT/README.md

   * If you forgot to select the frame first (or the GUI code deselected it after a previous Update), then you can use the **Add Frame** button instead and then remove the frame you wanted to replace/update.

 ## Extrapolation (i.e., "caricaturing")
+* This is just another option in the `Interpolation Render` plugin, so read the previous documentation about interpolation before proceeding.
+* To extrapolate, you will first need to define a sequence of at least two models using the **Interpolation Render** GUI (see above).
+* The only extra step is to define a percentage of extrapolation for the identity model under **Model Extrapolation Percentage** and/or a percentage of extrapolation for the expression pose model under **Expression Extrapolation Percentage**.

 # Creating average models
 * The **Average Model** menu is under the **Utilities** menu.